 Once you have the right patio set, it’s time to bring the space to life with accessories.
 Accessories are key when crafting your outdoor living area, and you can accessorize the same way you would indoors.
 Throw pillows are a quick way to add character and give your patio set a complete, comfortable look and feel.
 Use garden stools and benches for side and cocktail tables, and try a fun pouf as seating for a smaller area.
 Find the perfect outdoor rug to help define the space and give it a sense of the indoors.
 Accessories can also be a fun way to incorporate color.
 Use complementary or contrasting colors to make your patio pop.

 Color is very personal, and we’re noticing that people are selecting their outdoor color palettes with the same critical eye as they do their indoor colors.
-One of the most popular color trends we’re seeing so far in 2016 is blue.
+One of the most popular color trends we’re seeing so far is blue.
 Blue is the largest growing color trend in every hue imaginable — navy, denim, misty blues, mineral blues and spa blues.

 On the design side of things, we are seeing blues layered or mixed with reds and blush oranges, blues and whites and even blues with exciting pops of yellow.

 Classic Americana palettes are also very popular right now.
 Reds and terra cottas remain tried and true and classic.
 If you enjoy more of a muted look, try neutral palettes with earth tones mixed in like clay, gold, celery and moss greens — you can’t go wrong.

 Show off the colors you selected, and enhance the space with outdoor lighting.
 Fill the space with table lanterns and LED outdoor candles, adding string lights and select from one of the many best backyard fire pits to set the mood and give your space just the right ambiance.